Rite of Christian Initiation for Children (RCIC)

 Are There Online RCIC Classes?

-Yes, in addition to in-person classes through parishes, CatechismClass.com publishes a RCIC course called "Young Adult RCIA" for children roughly between ages 8 and 14.
-The course contains the same doctrines that a child should know to receive Baptism.
+Yes, in addition to in-person classes through parishes, CatechismClass.com publishes a RCIC course called "Young Adult RCIA" for children roughly between ages 7 and 14.
+The course contains the same doctrines that a child should know to receive the Sacraments and enter the Catholic Faith.
 Online RCIC makes it possible for children with scheduling conflicts with school, parental custody issues, health conditions, and transportation issues to study with their parents from the comfort of their own home.

 What Is In the CatechismClass.com RCIC Curriculum?